Sanvordem

-Sanvordem (Sanvodd'ddem, pronounced, /kok/) is a census town in South Goa district in the Indian state of Goa.
-It is a twin town with Curchorem and is about 14 km from Shiroda via Ponchavadi.
+Sanvordem (Sanvodd'ddem, pronounced, /kok/) is a census town in Kushavati district in the Indian state of Goa.
+It is a twin town with Curchorem and is about 14 km from Shiroda via Panchawadi.
 Sunday is the major market day and people from the nearby areas flock to buy necessities.
 A few years back it was considered a more remote place in Goa but today it is a fast developing town.
 It is a one-and-a-half-hour drive from the Goan capital Panaji.